HackerBschor/df-music-scores-restoration/README.md

 ## Training

-Using the damaged and the non-damaged music scores of the training set, we trained a model on the clean scores and took the dirty ones as input.
+Using the dirty and the non-dirty music scores of the training set, we trained a model on the clean scores and took the dirty ones as input.

 To keep the VRAM usage comparatively low,